 - Microbiology (transfer credit, College Level Examination Program [CLEP], or National League of Nursing Achievement Exam [NLN])*

 *These courses fulfill General Education Requirements

-RNs with 3.0 GPAs from an associate degree program are eligible to apply for the accelerated RN-B.S.-M.S. program.
-In this program, up to 9 graduate credits are substituted for undergraduate credits.
-After 120 credits, a student earns a bachelor's degree in nursing and is able to enter either the Master in Nursing Education or Master in Nursing Administration track.
+RNs with 3.0 GPAs form an associate degree program are eligible to apply for the accelerated RN-B.S.-M.S. program.
+In this program, up to nine graduate credits are substituted for undergraduate credits.
+After 123 credits, a student earns a bachelor's degree in nursing and is able to enter either the Master in Nursing Education or Master in Nursing Administration track.